Freetz/freetz/docs/FIRMWARES.md

 ### Not supported devices

   * Repeater N/G, 310, 600 v1+v2 & 1160: No LAN ports, so a recovery is not possible.

+### Newer firmware versions

+  * Select `Detect the latest firmware version` to use untested firmware versions.

 ### Fritz!Box (2xxx)